Erdiha/LiftBudz/README.md

 - Add and delete exercises
 - Add and delete workout routines
 - Add and delete workout sets
-- Record weight and reps for each set
+- Record sets and reps for each set
 - View workout history
 - View workout statistics
-- Dark mode

 ## Installation